Experiences & Case Studies - Safe and Sound Protocol

 At work, Nina avoided the aisles and worked from a quiet corner as much as possible.
 Situations where she used to encounter someone who triggered her anxiety led to outright panic-like physical reactions that sometimes lasted for hours.

-Nina had previously attended regular talk therapy, which had given her some insight but had done little to reduce her physical stress reactions.
-Through online research, she stumbled upon Dr. Stephen Porges“ polyvagal theory and then Sound Therapy. ”I read that it does something to your nervous system,“ she wrote in her intake. ”I was really hoping there would finally be something that would work in my body, too."
+Nina had previously undergone conventional talk therapy, which had provided her with some insight but had done little to reduce her physical stress responses.
+Through online research, she came across Dr. Stephen Porges“ polyvagal theory and, subsequently, SoundTherapy. ”I read that it affects your nervous system,“ she wrote in her intake form. ”I really hoped there would finally be something that would actually work for my body.”

 Treatment Team & Context